 Early December to late January

 ** Personal Note:

 I plan to combine this with a trip to the South Pole, meaning a cost of $70k+.
 Ouch!
-I’m thinking probably winter of 2022 for this one.
+I’m thinking probably winter of 2022 or 2023 for this one.

 *NOTE: Because the location of the boundary between Australia and Asia is not universally agreed upon Mount Kosciuszko (2,228m) is occasionally considered as Australia’s highest mountain.
 I climbed Mount Kosciuszko in May 2019 just to make sure, you can read about me hiking Mount Kosciuszko here.